Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.7 =
 * Improvement: Slight change of CSS to make the snapshots shown better in the video list page, regardless of their orientation or aspect ratio.
 * Improvement: The duration of video is no longer going behind videos rather it is shown above them.
+* Support: Added support for Elementor Text with Ziggeo shortcodes.
+In some area Elementor applies additional details to the content making ID not picked properly as it would within the Elementor shortcode field.
+The added support helps with the default alterations done by Elementor.

 == Changelog ==